skynettx/raptor/README.md

 input modes, set under the [Setup] section in the `SETUP.INI` file:
 `joy_ipt_MenuNew=0`
 `joy_ipt_MenuNew=1`
-System Midi support (only Windows Multimedia at the moment) can be switched off or on in the [Setup] section in the `SETUP.INI` file:
+System Midi support (only Windows Multimedia and Linux ALSA at the moment) can be switched off or on in the [Setup] section in the `SETUP.INI` file:
 `sys_midi=0`
 `sys_midi=1`
+For ALSA Midi support on Linux, install timidity and soundfont-fluid from the packagemanager of your distro.
+When timidity is running get the timidity client and port with `aplaymidi -l` and set it in the [Setup] section in the `SETUP.INI` file:
+`alsa_output_client=128`
+`alsa_output_port=0`

 ## Build
 The project supports the compilers msvc, gcc and clang.